cfloutier/autoexecutenode/README.md

 # Auto Execute Maneuvre Node

-This is my first plugin into ksp2.
-For the moment it only execute the next maneuvre node.
+Simply execute the next maneuvre node.
 The UI can be opened using `Alt-O` or using AppBar.

 There is no use of the SAS for the moment (very early version).
-The pilot, wait for a good pointing, do auto-warp and auto-burn.
+The pilot, wait for a good pointing attitude, do auto-warp and then auto-burn.

-All of those phase must be enhanced.
-It's quite working better than I can do by hand.
+All of those phases must be enhanced.
+It's working better than I can do by hand.
 But could me more precise.
 Especially the burning phase.
 There is always some small amount of dv Missing...
-It's based on Burn Duration of the Node.
+It's based on Burn Duration of the Node and this is not perfect.

 # Next

+* Burn based on real dv
 * We could stop burning if the atitude of the vessel is out of the node direction.
-* Options page
 * SAS use or another way to point in the node direction (SMART SAS like mechjeb ??)
+* Options page ?

 # Future ?